astronomer/docs/cloud/test-and-troubleshoot-locally.md

 For example, the Apache Airflow command for viewing your entire configuration is `airflow config list`.
 To run this command with the Astronomer Cloud CLI, you would run `astrocloud dev run config list` instead.

-## Run the KubernetesPodOperator Locally
+## Test the KubernetesPodOperator Locally

-By running Kubernetes on your local machine, you can test your instances of the KubernetesPodOperator before pushing your code to a Deployment.
-Doing so means that you can monitor the status and logs of individual Kubernetes Pods running your tasks.
+Testing DAGs with the [KubernetesPodOperator](kubernetespodoperator.md) locally requires a local Kubernetes environment.
+Follow the steps in this topic to create a local Kubernetes environment and monitor the status and logs of individual Kubernetes pods running your task.

 ### Step 1: Start Running Kubernetes